Fiber expansion

 Fiber optic accesses

-Despite the strong growth seen in recent years, rural areas in particular still have some catching up to do.
-Instead of using copper expansion via DSL or cable in the past, modern connections are now being made available via fiber optics.
-Either to the apartment with FTTH or to the house with FTTB.
+Instead of using copper expansion via DSL or cable in the past, modern connections are now being made available via fiber optics – either to the apartment with FTTH or to the house with FTTB.
 So before you can benefit from fast data transmission, you have to check which connection is available.

 FTTH (Fiber to the Home)